Stafford Rangers F.C.: 21st century

 At the end of the 2017–18 season Neil Kitching and his coaching team parted company with the club by mutual consent after four successful years at the helm.
 It was announced at the start of the 2018–19 season that former Stafford Rangers player Steve Burr would be taking over and he was appointed the club's new Manager.
-On 28 December 2018 Steve Burr resigned from his position as Manager following poor results.
+On 28 December 2018, Steve Burr resigned from his position as manager following poor results.

-On 1 January 2019 Alex Meechan and Andy Fearn stepped up from Assistant Manager and First Team Coach to take charge of the first team as joint managers until the end of the season.
+On 1 January 2019, Alex Meechan and Andy Fearn stepped up from Assistant Manager and First Team Coach to take charge of the first team as joint managers until the end of the season.
 After guiding the club away from the drop zone, thus avoiding relegation the Board of Directors gave the managerial duo the job on a permanent basis.

 The 2020–21 season saw another managerial change with Jody Banim taking the helm.
 Matt Hill took the post of Assistant.
 Andy Fearn, who had been joint manager, joined the Board of Directors as Director of Football.
 At the end of the year Matt Hill took charge, until he left the club in November 2023.

 The 2023–24 season saw a managerial change as Matt Hill was replaced as manager by Dave Cooke in November 2023.
 Cooke was unable to turn around his side's fortunes, the club suffering relegation on the penultimate weekend of the season.

-On September 2024 Dave Cooke stepped down as manager and was succeeded by his assistant Dale Belford.
-However, early into January 2025 Belford left the club by mutual consent following a poor run of results and was replaced by former Stafford Rangers manager Neil Kitching who had previous success on his first spell with the club.
-On 2nd February John Bromley stepped down as Chairman following ongoing pressure within the fanbase over the direction he was taking the club in but still remains a director and was succeeded by John Hayne who was co-chairman before taking the reins.
+In September 2024, Dave Cooke stepped down as manager and was succeeded by his assistant Dale Belford.
+In January 2025 Belford left the club by mutual consent following a poor run of results and was replaced by former Stafford Rangers manager Neil Kitching.
+John Bromley stepped down as chairman, but still remains a director and was succeeded by John Hayne who was co-chairman before taking over from Bromley as chairman.

+Kitching departed as Manager in early 2026, and was replaced by Graham Deakin who was the Assistant Manager during Kitching's leadership.